QuentinRoy/santas-de-roy/README.md

 # Set up the path toward the history file.
 data: history.yaml

 # Set up an id for this particular santa assignations.
-Id's must be unic in the
+Ids must be unique in the
 # history.
 id: chistmas2018